Convoy ON 67: U-158

-Nicholson investigated a DF bearing from Toward and sighted U-158 at 1323.
-U-158 dived and evaded Nicholson.
-Nicholson then slowed to listen.
-U-158 surfaced at 1550 hrs and was surprised to find Nicholson waiting 1500 m away.
+Nicholson investigated a DF bearing from Toward and sighted U-158 at 13:23.
+U-158 dived and evaded Nicholson that slowed to listen.
+U-158 surfaced at 15:50 and was surprised to find Nicholson waiting 1500 m away.
 U-158 crashed-dived before Nicholson saw the U-boat.
-U-158 surfaced again at 1817 and was surprised to find Edison 2000 yd away.
+U-158 surfaced again at 18:17 and was surprised to find Edison 2000 yd away.
 U-158 again avoided detection by crash-diving.
-Edison finally spotted U-158 making another convoy approach at 2008 hrs and dropped 25 depth charges over the following six hours.
-U-158 was undamaged, but had been prevented from making further attacks on the convoy.
-Admiral Karl Dönitz, the BdU or commander in chief of U-Boats, ordered his U-boats to discontinue the attack on 25 February.
+Edison spotted U-158 making another convoy approach at 20:08 and dropped 25 depth charges over the following six hours.
+U-158 was undamaged but had been prevented from making further attacks on the convoy.
+Admiral Karl Dönitz, BdU (commander in chief of U-Boats) ordered his U-boats to discontinue the attack on 25 February.
 The remainder of the convoy reached Halifax on 1 March 1942.